yunlongH/CA-with-stylegan2-pSp/README.md

 # CS-StyleGAN and CS-DiffusionAE

-Official PyTorch implementation of our paper:
+Official PyTorch implementation of the paper:

 **Learning Common and Salient Generative Factors Between Two Image Datasets**

 ## Overview